rmfatemi/bitvoker/README.md

    For users who prioritize complete data privacy or wish to avoid potential external usage limits, bitvoker supports local AI processing with [Ollama](https://ollama.com/).
 This solution allows you to deploy a model such as `gemma3:1b`, which we recommend as a compact yet powerful option that performs well even on limited hardware.

 >[!WARNING]
-> The AI summary feature relies on unauthenticated interactions with Meta's AI APIs.
-If complete privacy is a requirement or if you encounter rate limits under heavy usage, it is recommended that you disable this option and consider the self-hosted Ollama configuration.
-Note that the AI summary feature is disabled by default in regions where Meta’s service is unavailable or restricted.
+> If privacy or independence from third-party services is a priority, the self-hosted Ollama option is recommended.
+Additionally, users encountering rate limits or availability issues with Meta’s service may opt for the local AI processing solution.
+The AI summary feature is disabled by default, and you can choose the most suitable configuration based on your needs.

 ## Setup
 This repository supports two ways of running **bitvoker**.
 For a consistent and isolated environment, using Docker is recommended.